 A Hassle-free Embarkation Day

 There was after-dinner music in the Blue Danube Lounge, but after all the excitement of arriving in Vienna, checking in for our cruise, seeing our fellow travellers and getting to know the crew of the River Duchess, we were happy to call it a day.
-Embarkation day went very smoothly, but we had yet to unpack and prepare for the 9:00 am Vienna sightseeing the next morning.Please share your thoughts by leaving a comment.
+Embarkation day went very smoothly, but we had yet to unpack and prepare for the 9:00 am Vienna sightseeing the next morning.I'm eager to hear your comments...